-Spanish courts calculate the damages taking into account the specific circumstances of the victims, such as their age, level of income, dependency of family members, etc. The courts often resort to the objective criteria and amounts set out in the 2004 Act on civil liability and insurance for road transport, which, although not directly applicable to air accidents, are often used as basis for discussion.
-Recent experience with accidents in commercial flights indicates that compensations ranging between €30,000 and €200,000 are granted.
+Spanish courts calculate the damages taking into account the specific circumstances of the victims, such as, inter alia, their age, level of income and dependency of family members.
+The courts often resort to the objective criteria and amounts set out in the 2004 Act on civil liability and insurance for road transport, which, although not directly applicable to air accidents, are often used as a basis for discussion.
+Recent experience with accidents in commercial flights indicates that compensation ranging between €30,000 and €200,000 is granted.

-Until the entry into force of Regulation (EU) 2019/947, on the rules and procedures for the operation of unmanned aircraft (expected to happen by the end of 2020 after a recent extension), the legal framework applicable to drone operations in Spain is composed of international conventions and accords, European regulations and directives and domestic legislation.
+Since the entry into force of Regulation (EU) 2019/947, on the rules and procedures for the operation of unmanned aircraftt, which took place on 31 December 2020, the legal framework applicable to drone operations in Spain is composed of international conventions and accords, European regulations and directives and domestic legislation.

-At an international level, international conventions such as the Chicago Convention 1944 and the ICAO Circulars set forth the main rules of how drones must be treated by states.
+At an international level, international conventions such as the Chicago Convention 1944 and the ICAO circulars set forth the main rules on how drones must be treated by states.

-From the perspective of European Union legislation, the main applicable pieces of legislation are, for the time being and until the entry into force of the said Regulation 2019/947:
+From the perspective of European Union legislation, the main applicable pieces of legislation are:

 Spain also has its own domestic legislation for drones.
-The core legal provision regulating the use of drones is Royal Decree 1036/2017, of 15 December, pursuant to which the use of civil remotely piloted aircraft is regulated.
-This Royal Decree contains the main terms and obligations that an operator must comply with to lawfully use drones.
-AESA is the main governmental entity in charge of the control, surveillance and enforcement of Royal Decree 1036/2017, although the Ministry of Internal Affairs also has jurisdiction for authorisations of certain specific operations where public security issues arise.
-In addition to this core provision, the legal framework governing drones is scattered across different other regulations and acts which are also applicable to the operation developed by these aircrafts, such as Royal Decree 384/2015 of, on Regulations of the Spanish Civil Aircraft Registry, the 1960 Air Navigation Act, the 2003 Air Safety Act and others.
+For the time being, the core legal provision regulating the use of drones is Royal Decree 1036/2017, of 15 December, pursuant to which the use of civil remotely piloted aircraft is regulated.
+This Royal Decree contains the main terms and obligations that an operator must comply with to lawfully use drones, but has now partially been repealed by the new European regulations.
+A draft of new domestic legislation is currently being considered by the Spanish governmental authorities.
+AESA is the main governmental entity in charge of the control, surveillance and enforcement of applicable provisions, although the Ministry of Internal Affairs also has jurisdiction for authorisations of certain specific operations where public security issues arise.
+In addition to this core provision, the legal framework governing drones is scattered across different regulations and acts that are also applicable to the operation developed by these aircraft, such as Royal Decree 384/2015 of, on Regulations of the Spanish Civil Aircraft Registry, the 1960 Air Navigation Act, the 2003 Air Safety Act and others.

 The year in review